stefanbaur/grannophone/case/README.md

 	- sheet_1_digitus.pdf
 	- sheet_2_digitus.pdf
 	- sheet_3_digitus.pdf - this sheet is needed twice!
 As with sheets 5 and 6 from the siedle_noamp series, you can simply attach two sheets (good sides facing each other) with masking tape and cut two sheets at the same time.
+        - sheet_3_digitus_gespiegelt.pdf - this is a mirrored and partially stripped version of sheet 3 for easier lasercutting.

 - telephone hook for the OpisTech telephone receiver/handset (with t-coil hearing aid support)
 	- sheet_1_opistech.pdf
 	- sheet_2_opistech.pdf
 	- sheet_3_opistech.pdf - this sheet is needed twice!
 As with sheets 5 and 6 from the siedle_noamp series, you can simply attach two sheets (good sides facing each other) with masking tape and cut two sheets at the same time.
+        - sheet_3_opistech_gespiegelt.pdf - this is a mirrored and partially stripped version of sheet 3 for easier lasercutting.

 - base plates to accommodate two Siedle speakers, connected directly to the SBC, no amplifier